listeven989/code-search-ai/README.md

 `/chatcraft.org`

-tested some of the code search ideas to make some features for [chatcraft.org's open sourced project](https://github.com/tarasglek/chatcraft.org)
+tested some of the code search ideas to make a feature for [chatcraft.org's open sourced project](https://github.com/tarasglek/chatcraft.org), contains:

-contains a few prompts, bash scripts and other code to implement a AI-driven code exploration/search flow
+- script to generate a mermaid chart of the full codebase & files
+- prompt to tell gpt to navigate to the correct files given a query & mermaid chart
+- script to copy/format/truncate code files to feed back to gpt

 demo: